cutaway-security/ics-summit-2025-osint-workshop/task2.md

 * Hunt for resources in your state or country?
     * What is the closest substation to your home?
     * What is the closest refinery to your home?
+    * Where is the closest farm to your home? - besides your home :wink:
 * Are we missing sectors?
 * Can you find other mapping resources for these and other sectors?